villhei/elixirtut/elixir_web/app/chapters/09_file_io.md

 :ok
 ```

 First we open the file again with a call to `File.open/2`, but this time we don't pass the `:write` atom.
 Then we use the `IO.read/2` function to read the file line by line.
 The `IO.read/2` will return the atom `:eof` when the read reaches the end of the file.
+Notice that that the `IO.read/2` will return a different result in consecutive calls, this happens because the call to read is in reality a synchronous message passed the the process pointed by the `file` variable.

-The `IO.read/2` can also be used to read the file at once by passing the `:all` atom as a parameter.
+The `IO.read/2` function can also be used to read the file at once by passing the `:all` atom as a parameter.
 By passing a non-negative integer, you obtain the requested count of characters.

 ```elixir
 iex> File.ls!(".")